panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 An object with keys representing recognized "crit" (Critical) Header Parameter names.
 The value for those is either `true` or `false`. `true` when the Header Parameter MUST be integrity protected, `false` when it's irrelevant.

-This makes the "Extension Header Parameter "..." is not recognized" error go away.

-Use this when a given JWS/JWT/JWE profile requires the use of proprietary non-registered "crit" (Critical) Header Parameters.
-This will only make sure the Header Parameter is syntactically correct when provided and that it is optionally integrity protected.
-It will not process the Header Parameter in any way or reject the operation if it is missing.
-You MUST still verify the Header Parameter was present and process it according to the profile's validation steps after the operation succeeds.

-The JWS extension Header Parameter `b64` is always recognized and processed properly.
-No other registered Header Parameters that need this kind of default built-in treatment are currently available.
+The JWS extension Header Parameter `b64` is always recognized and processed properly; no other registered Header Parameters currently receive this built-in treatment.

+> [!WARNING]\
+> This only checks that the Header Parameter is syntactically correct when provided and,
+> optionally, integrity protected.
+It does not process the Header Parameter or reject the
+> operation when it is missing.
+You MUST still verify its presence and process it according to
+> the profile's validation steps after the operation succeeds.

 #### Index Signature